 Part of the secret to potty training with “elimination communication” is watching for those little hints that your child has to use the bathroom.
 When the child’s too young to say anything, you have to be the one looking out for signs and rushing them to the potty before it’s too late.
 And that works.
 Kind of.
 I mean, that’s certainly what we did.
 We looked for facial expressions and twitches and made our best guess as to whether or not he had to pee.
 And we right ⏤ like, 40 percent of the time.

 But what people don’t mention is that this is a hell of a lot simpler when your kid’s wearing crotchless pants.
 Because as useful as little facial twitches can be, it’s a whole lot easier to know an accident is coming when you can see the water hose filling up.
 That’s why we didn’t get our child trained until he was two ⏤ because we were too shy to cut holes in his pants.
-But if you’re really trying to potty train your kid like a Chinese person, those crotchless pants are a big part of the process.

 3. Hanging Out on the Potty